malifold/Online-Search-with-Maximum-Clearance/code/README.txt

 *chicagoruns() will produce the 45 random runs we used.
 Execution takes about one hour per run.

-We include these runs for berlin and chicago, as pickled files in the folder "figs/cities".
+These runs for berlin and chicago will appear as pickled files in the folder "figs/cities".
 Once the runs for berlin or chicago have been produced, the functions
 - compt(city)
 - compr(city)
 - compl(city)